 (5) A period of employment of a registered employee for retraining purposes is, if regulation 18(4) applies to the registered employee, to be disregarded for the purposes of calculating the period of 6 months referred to in that regulation.

+[Regulation 14 amended in Gazette 5 Nov 2010 p.
+5569.]

 15. Voluntary severance for certain registered employees

-(1) The employing authority of a registered employee may, with the prior approval of the Minister, offer the registered employee voluntary severance.
+(1) The employing authority of a registered employee may, with the prior approval of the Commissioner, offer the registered employee voluntary severance.

 (2) The offer shall provide for —